johnno1962/HotReloading/README.md

 ***Remember not to release your app with this package configured.***

 You should see a message that the app has connected and which directories it is watching for source file changes.
-You can add to these by using comma separated list in the environment variable `INJECTION_DIRECTORIES`.
+You can change these by using comma separated list in the environment variable `INJECTION_DIRECTORIES`.
 It you run the daemon it presents an icon on the menu bar you can use to access features such as tracing and